 Spousal Support Lawyer in Jersey City

-Often, in a marriage, one person is the main earner, while the other takes care of the home and children.
+Often, in a marriage, one person is the earner, while the other takes care of the home and children.
 In the event of a divorce, alimony may be awarded to the spouse who played the role of a homemaker.

 Give us a call at (201) 561-8441 to schedule an appointment.

 Factors Determining Alimony

-In New Jersey family law, there are no precise guidelines for awarding alimony.
+In New Jersey family law, there are no guidelines for awarding alimony.
 When alimony is awarded, the amount and duration of the payments depend on many factors.
 The court will consider the length of the marriage, each spouse’s age, health, income, earning capacity, education level, and employability.
 Other factors that influence alimony include the couple’s standard of living during the marriage, financial contributions to the marriage, parental responsibilities, and the need for one spouse to get training or education to gain employment and become self-supporting.

 There are four types of alimony in New Jersey, including:

 Limited Duration Alimony– This is awarded based on financial need for a certain period of time to allow the receiving spouse to become self-supporting.

 Reimbursement Alimony– When a spouse supported another in obtaining advanced education, the spouse may be entitled to this type of alimony.

 Rehabilitative Alimony– This is short term support to compensate a spouse for sacrifice during the marriage intended to allow a spouse to gain training and education needed to become self-supporting.
 The spouse must submit the steps that will be taken and time frame for the rehabilitation period to the court.

 Alimony may be modified or terminated based on changes in circumstances.
 For example, the time can be extended when a spouse is not able to become self-supporting within the initial time frame.
 Payments may be terminated in the event that a spouse remarries or enters a civil union for certain types of alimony or if one spouse dies.
 The payee spouse may be eligible for a review of alimony based on retirement.